exercism/rust/README.md

 - `README.md` may be regenerated from exercism data.
 The top section above `## Rust Installation` should contain `description.md` from the exercise directory in the [problem-specifications repository.](https://github.com/exercism/problem-specifications/tree/master/exercises)  The `## Source` section comes from the `metadata.yml` in the same directory.
 Convention is that the description of the source remains text and the link is both name and hyperlink of the markdown link.

 - Be sure to add the exercise to an appropriate place in the `config.json` file.
 The position in the file determines the order exercises are sent.
 Generate a unique UUID for the exercise.
 Current difficuly levels in use are 1, 4, 7 and 10.

+## Rust icon
+The Rust Logo is created by the Mozilla Corporation, and has been released under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+We tweaked the color from black to charcoal (#212121).